tjoyner/ofvioletsandlicorice/chapter1.md

 "You want to buy a vineyard?
 You can't buy any here.
 No one is selling.
 Whoever owns the land holds onto it.
 The last purchase, it was in the Seventies, went to Fiat in Turin, who bought 17 million hectares.
 Today it's worth 700, 800.
 Look around: there are many millionaires.
 While it lasts..."

 He drove slowly through the hills combed with vineyards.
-He looked in the rear-view mirror, trying to get him to talk, but the stranger didn't seem to have a mouth, nodding his head while he looked around.
+He looked in the rearview mirror, trying to get him to talk, but the stranger didn't seem to have a mouth, nodding his head while he looked around.
 Luciano was taking him to the *Savona*.
 Silvio had called him yesterday evening, saying that the Frenchman had asked for him for the morning; he wanted to take a tour of the hills.
 <!-- Page 7 -->

 He continued, "You don't see anyone working, but everything is as it should be.
 Not a leaf out of place or a cluster with one grape too many.
 Who works in the evening or night?" said Luciano, by now more to himself than to his taciturn client.